 Ulrich Museum

 The galleries at the Ulrich Museum of Art offer free admission.
-Spring semester exhibitions include:

-Visit these pages to discover more Wichita area museums and galleries.
+Visit these pages to discover more about Wichita area museums and galleries.
 If you’re looking for other things to do in Wichita, check out our calendar of events and download the latest visitor guide for more inspiration.